History

 By the end of Year 6, pupils leave Old Hill Primary School as confident historians who can recall, explain, analyse and make connections across the curriculum.

-Our geography curriculum is structured so that pupils build their understanding of the world progressively.
+Our history curriculum is structured so that pupils build their understanding of the past progressively.

-A full overview of the geography curriculum for each year group can be found below.
+A full overview of the history curriculum for each year group can be found below.

 Enrichment Opportunities